Josh762/Josh762/README.md

 ### Hi, I'm Josh 👋

-- 🔭 I’m currently working on A project management app
+- 🔭 I’m currently working on a project management app
 - 🌱 I’m currently learning Go, Angular, and Deno
 - 🌟 2020 Goals: Build some interesting projects and contribute to open source
 <!--